A programme to support families beyond the end of their child’s curative cancer treatment.

 The programme aims to connect primary caregivers of children who have been through a similar experience.
 In each session, parents and caregivers will talk about common experiences and learn some helpful ways to deal with the challenges of life after cancer.
 Each session will introduce coping strategies to help with the specific areas of concern.
 Topics include getting back to ‘normal’ whānau life, anxiety about the cancer coming back, accessing social support and thinking about the future.

-Cascade is part of a research study aimed at evaluating the effectiveness of the programme.
-Parents and caregivers are eligible to participate if their child finished curative cancer treatment between six months and three years ago.
+Parents and caregivers are eligible to participate if their child finished curative cancer treatment between three months and three years ago, as well as families whose children are in maintenance for ALL.

 For more information about Cascade, please contact your Family Support Coordinator or the details below: